 Instead of addressing the underlying problems on factory farms, the industry has decided to take the seemingly "cheap" way out: using even more antibiotics.
 And more antibiotics means that the drugs used to treat critical human diseases will become less effective, putting human lives in danger.

-The USDA has refused to acknowledge the rising global threat of antibiotic resistance to protect factory farms’ bottom lines, and humans and animals are paying the price.
+The USDA has spent the last two years refusing to acknowledge the rising global threat of antibiotic resistance to protect factory farms’ bottom lines, and humans and animals are paying the price.
 Sign your name and tell the USDA to protect public health—not corporate profits.